 Alternate Liaison: Matt Zaborowski, MPH, CPH, Manager, Preventive Health Activities, Council on Advocacy for Access and Prevention

-Alternate Liaison: Andrea M. Garcia, JD, MPH, Director, Science, Medicine & Public Health
+Alternate Liaison: Andrea M. Garcia, JD, MPH, Vice President, Science, Medicine & Public Health

 |Liaison: Darcy Steinberg–Hastings, MPH, Vice President, Strategic Partnerships and Health Initiatives|